Lightning strike

 • Anyone who feels a tingling sensation on their skin or feels that their hair is standing upright should immediately squat with their feet together.
 A crackling or visible glowing ("Eli's fire") also indicates the possibility of imminent lightning.

-• If a group of people is caught in a thunderstorm, they should stay together to reduce the number of potential casualties from ground currents and lateral currents between individuals.
+• If a storm catches a group of people, they should stay apart to reduce the number of potential injuries from ground currents and side currents among individuals.

 • Portable phones, radios and other electronic equipment should be kept in the centre of the rucksack to protect them as much as possible from discharge.

-• All metal objects (lanyards, crampons, ice picks, spikes, ski poles, etc.) should be removed and stored at a safe distance
+• All metal objects (buckles, crampons, ice axes, pitons, ski poles, etc.) should be removed and stored at a safe distance.

 Not true: